William John Dieter: Military career

 Dieter then enlisted in the Field Artillery on October 29, 1936, at Vancouver Barracks in Washington.
-Dieter served a three year term, then left the Army.
-After finding it difficult to find work, Dieter enlisted in the United States Army Air Corps on December 12, 1940.
+He served a three-year term, then left the Army.
+After finding it difficult to find work, he enlisted in the United States Army Air Corps on December 12, 1940.

 Dieter was trained as a bombardier, and served as a Douglas B-18 Bolo and North American B-25 Mitchell bombardier with the 95th Bomb Squadron of the 17th Bomb Group at McChord Field in Washington, and then at Pendleton Field in Oregon, until he was selected for the mission to be led by James Doolittle in February 1942.